 - Personalized First Line

 Following the subject line, the personalized first line is arguably the second most crucial component of a cold email.
 Similar to a subject line, the first line carries a lot of weight on whether the recipient will open your email or not.
-The reason being is in most email clients, including Gmail, which accounts for 28% of the market share; the first line is visible before opening the email.
+In most email clients, including Gmail, which accounts for 28% of the market share, the first line is visible before opening the email.
 For this reason, an attention-grabbing personalized first line that leaves the recipient wanting more is crucial to excellent open rates.
-For our cold email campaigns, we aim for a strict 60% open rate or higher as a goal.
+We aim for our cold email campaigns for a strict 60% open rate or higher goal.

 Once the recipient has opened your cold email, the first line must grab their attention.
 Good opening lines are typically compliments, personalized relational comments, congratulations on achievement, and more.